 Instant Pot Duo Plus 60 9-in-1 is the next evolution in the Duo Series, the #1 best-selling pressure cooker in the Instant Pot family.
-AND it can be yours for FREE!
-Please read my review below and follow instructions on How to WIN your very own.

 For over a year now, my readers have joined in my journey of creating delectable international recipes in the Instant Pot.
 I am proud to share that several of my recipes are now published in Instant Pot’s new APP.
 I am astounded with the cooking experience and I now enjoy cooking with my children more than ever.
 It is gratifying to see the entire family involved in the kitchen; appreciating the food and creating fun memories along the way.

 Recently Instant Pot released a new model.
 I was thrilled when they asked me to review it.
 I am excited to share my review for Instant Pot Duo Plus 60 after testing it for a couple of months!